-- Prove the best interest of child and impact custody
+- Prove the best interest of the child and impact custody

-Something to be aware of is that there are cell phone apps available that can create fake text messages.
+Something to be aware of is that cell phone apps are available that can create fake text messages.
 These apps can be used to create the appearance of:

 - Sending or receiving messages from anyone

 - Creating the impression that a text failed to send

 In 2014, the authenticity of text messages was an issue during Johnny Depp and Amber Heard's divorce.
 The text message exchange in question detailed an alleged assault.
 The police declined to file charges because there were no physical signs of abuse.